Magix Samplitude

-MAGIX Samplitude/ Sequoia is a computer program made by MAGIX for recording, editing, mixing, mastering and outputting audio.
+Samplitude/Sequoia is a computer program made by Boris FX for recording, editing, mixing, mastering and outputting audio.
 The first version was released in 1992 for the Amiga and three years later for Microsoft Windows.
-The latest versions of the software are Samplitude Pro X5, Samplitude Pro X5 Suite and Sequoia 16.
+The latest versions of the software are Samplitude 2025 and Sequoia 17.
 Samplitude is an example of a digital audio workstation (DAW).

 Features

 Samplitude is like most DAWs in that it allows the user to: